 If you are lacking on playdates or speaking with someone above the age of 12, I would totally look into a podcast!
 Putting a podcast on in the background while the kiddies watch Moana (for what seems like the 513th time) is like having another adult human being in the room with you.
 But you don’t actually have to talk back, you can just laugh and listen.
 I really love mom podcasts because they help me feel more normal, and engage in ‘conversations’ about pregnancy, motherhood, religion, funny stories, and also pursuing your passions outside of homemaking.

-Some Great Mom Podcasts:
+Here are some Great Mom Podcasts:

 - The Busy Mom*